-- Any replacement property you received before the end of the identification period, and - Any replacement property identified before the end of the identification period and received before the end of the receipt period, but only if the fair market value of the property is at least 95% of the total fair market value of all identified replacement properties.
-(Do not include any you canceled.)
+- Any replacement property you received before the end of the identification period, - Any replacement property identified before the end of the identification period and received before the end of the receipt period, but only if the fair market value of the property is at least 95% of the total fair market value of all identified replacement properties.
 Fair market value is determined on the earlier of the date you received the property or the last day of the receipt period.